williamrowell/drosophila_activity_analysis/README.md

         When called, these files are parsed and the raw experimental data is processed/aggregated into two dictionaries:
-        activity_dict - a table containing the raw beam crossing events, per minute sleep_dict    - a table where minutes of sleep are marked with a '1' (sleep is defined as 5+ consecutive minutes of 0 activity)
+        activity_dict - tables containing the raw beam crossing events, per minute sleep_dict    - tables where minutes of sleep are marked with a '1' (sleep is defined as 5+ consecutive minutes of 0 activity)

         After the construction of these dictionaries, plots are produced for the